-Each Module icon provides configuration information as shown in Figure 4-13.
+Each Module icon provides configuration information as shown in Figure 4-11.

-Figure 4-13: Module Icon Components
+Figure 4-11: Module Icon Components

-- Module ID Identifies a particular Module within the device, represented by this icon. - Frame Label Identifies the Frame (device) associated with this icon by a user-defined label that also appears on the front panel of the device. - Module Type For Contour modules, this identifies the number of output channels of the module.
-For Classic and Aux modules it will only state the number of outputs, and for the other module types it will state XP, FIR or LP before the number of channels.
-MEq is for Mesa EQ Module. - ► Module Label User-defined label that describes the Module's use or speaker type. - Module Selection and Clip Indicator The Module icon border is yellow to indicate the Module is selected.
+- Module ID Identifies a particular Module within the device, represented by this icon. - ► Frame Label Identifies the Frame (device) associated with this icon by a user-defined label that also appears on the front panel of the device. - Module Type Identifies the number of output channels or an abbreviation of a Module type description (MEq for a Mesa EQ Module). - Module Label User-defined label that describes the Module's use or speaker type. - Module Selection and Clip Indicator The Module icon border is yellow to indicate the Module is selected.
 If it flashes red, a channel on that Module is clipping.

 - Power Output Mute Indicator (Lake-enabled amplifiers only) A red bar indicates the power output channel is muted; a blue bar indicates it is unmuted.
 This indicator appears on the Module from where the channel is routed. - Input Mute Indicator If the central round part of the icon is red, the input is muted; if the icon is blue, the input is not muted. - Output Mute Indicators Displayed as small red bars when the outputs are muted and are absent if unmuted.
 The number of mute indicators depends on the number of output channels in the selected Module type. - Module Label Displays the label for the Module, in this case a default Classic 3-Way.
-The Module label is by default changed to the name of the Module file recalled, but with use of Dynamic Module Label this behavior can be changed depending of the need.
-For further details on Module label abbreviations, Dynamic Module Label, and an explanation on Module types, please refer to chapter 9.
+For further details on Module label abbreviations and an explanation on Module types, please refer to chapter 9.